-- To improve innovation, technology development, and competitiveness in Portugal; - To address the tasks outlined in the Paris Agreement, invest in the green transition, renewable energy, and the fight against climate change and global warming; - To improve the public transportation network;
+- To improve innovation, technological development, and competitiveness in Portugal; - To address the goals outlined in the Paris Agreement by investing in the green transition, renewable energy, and the fight against climate change and global warming; - To enhance the public transportation network;

-- To promote better education, employment, social inclusion, and equality in accessing public healthcare; and - To implement development strategies with local governments and create "green" cities.
+- To promote better education, employment, social inclusion, and equality in access to public healthcare; and - To implement development strategies with local governments and create "green" cities.

-These goals are part of the four agendas of the 2030 Strategy:
+These goals align with the four agendas of the 2030 Strategy:

-- People First: aiming for a better demographic balance, greater inclusion, and reduced inequality; - Digitalization, Innovation, and Qualification as drivers of development; - Climate transition and sustainability of resources; and - Improving Portugal's international competitiveness and promoting social cohesion.
+- People First: Aiming for a better demographic balance, greater inclusion, and reduced inequality; - Digitalization, innovation, and qualification; - Climate transition and sustainability of resources; and - Enhancing Portugal's international competitiveness and promoting social cohesion.

-"Portugal 2030" is organized into twelve programs that were approved in December 2022:
+"Portugal 2030" is structured into twelve programs, which were approved in December 2022:

-- Five regional programs that correspond to Intercity Communities and Metropolitan Areas (NUTSII), as well as separate ones for the Azores Islands and Madeira; - Four programs covering demographics, skills and inclusion, innovation and digital transition, climate action and sustainability, and the sea; and - Programs for European Territorial Cooperation.
+- Five regional programs corresponding to Intercity Communities and Metropolitan Areas (NUTS II), including separate ones for the Azores and Madeira; - Four programs covering demographics, skills and inclusion, innovation and digital transition, climate action and sustainability, and the sea; and - Programs for European Territorial Cooperation.

-The goal of Portugal 2030 is to achieve concrete results.
-For a project to be approved, the beneficiary must commit to material and financial execution and achieve the negotiated results.
+The aim of Portugal 2030 is to achieve measurable results.
+For a project to be approved, beneficiaries must commit to financial execution and achieve the agreed-upon results.
 Progress is subject to audits and monitoring.